Cybw/check-on-work-attendance-for-comet-machine/README.md

 # check-on-work-attendance-for-comet-machine
-A little script for count lab student attendance ,a job for superviser.
+A little script for count lab student attendance.
 Data is output from a Comet(科密) machine per week.
 With slow algorithm,but work.

 Caution!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!